Order of Grimaldi: Reception

-Nominations belong to the Grand-Master.
+Nominations belong to the Grand Master.
 The Chancellor proposes promotions.
 According to the Prince's orders, the Chancellor proposes the projects of nomination and promotion ordonnances.
 The grantees must be received in the Order before wearing the decorations.
-The Grand-Master receives the Grand Crosses, Grand Officers and Commanders.
-The Chancellor receives the Officers and Knights.
-One exception : the foreigners will be admitted in the Order, but not received.
+The Grand Master receives the Grand Crosses, Grand Officers and Commanders.
+The Chancellor receives the Officers and Knights; there is one exception: foreigners will be admitted in the Order, but not received.

 Military honors

-A member of the Order wearing the decorations will be honoured by the carabiniers as such :
+A member of the Order wearing the decorations will be honoured by the carabiniers as such: